The Psychotic Disorders Program at the Douglas Institute provides services to adults aged 18 to 65 with schizophrenia or other forms of psychoses.

 Research at PEPP-Montreal aims at furthering our understanding of the nature of psychotic disorders, the impact of such disorders on patients and their families, and the development and evaluation of new approaches to treatment and prevention.

-In 2007, Anne Crocker, PhD, carried out a research project in a program unit to evaluate the implementation of the START (Short-Term Assessment and Risk of Treatability) tool to measure and manage disruptive behaviour.
+One of these research projects done in 2007 by Anne Crocker, PhD, aimed to evaluate the implementation of the START (Short-Term Assessment and Risk of Treatability) tool to measure and manage disruptive behaviour.
 The project has now been expanded to all services in the Psychotic Disorders Program.